ibm-cloud-docs/databases-for-mongodb/howto-upgrade.md

 There are two options when performing an in-place major version upgrade:

 1. In-place major version upgrade with backup: This path creates a backup before performing the actual upgrade, providing an added layer of safety.

+  During the in-place major version upgrade window (including a backup), the deployment is set to *[setUserWriteBlockMode]*(https://www.mongodb.com/docs/manual/reference/command/setUserWriteBlockMode/#mongodb-dbcommand-dbcmd.setUserWriteBlockMode), which only allows read operations but no write opertions to the deployment to ensure a safe upgrade.
+As soon as the major version upgrade of the deployment is completed, the *writeBlockMode* is removed.
+{: important}

 2. In-place major version upgrade without backup (not recommended): This option proceeds with the upgrade without creating a backup beforehand.
 In the event that the in-place upgrade is unsuccessful, you will need to restore your deployment from the latest backup into a new deployment to ensure data integrity and minimal downtime.

 During the in-place major version upgrade window (including a backup), the deployment is set to *[setUserWriteBlockMode]*(https://www.mongodb.com/docs/manual/reference/command/setUserWriteBlockMode/#mongodb-dbcommand-dbcmd.setUserWriteBlockMode), which only allows read operations but no write opertions to the deployment to ensure a safe upgrade.
 As soon as the major version upgrade of the deployment is completed, the *writeBlockMode* is removed.